opendatasoft/ods-documentation-explore-api/source/includes/odata/odata_basics.md

 When paging is applied, a link to the next results will be added at the end of the payload.

+Please note that the OData API does not allow a result window larger than 10000.

 ## Search

 ```http